 - Desiccated coconut - Helps with binding the mixture, but doesn't give a coconut flavour.

 - Ground ginger - Obviously for the fiery ginger flavour.
-Don't use fresh for this.
+Commenters have said they have used fresh ginger, but I haven't tried this myself.

 - Maple syrup - To sweeten the biscuits.
 You could use honey, but they wouldn't be vegan.